 - Screwy Squirrel

-Animated version voiced by: Erin MathewsGeronimo's favorite, 9-year-old nephew.
+Animated version voiced by: Erin MathewsGeronimo's favorite, 9-year-old (12 in the animated series) nephew.
 Benjamin is a sweet, polite boy.
 His teacher at school is Miss Angel Paws, and his best friends are Sakura and Oliver.
 He has a great curiosity and is surprisingly enterprising.
 He is always very busy jotting notes on his notepad during other adventures.
 His dream is to work alongside with his uncle as a successful journalist in the future.
 Benjamin is Geronimo's favorite rodent and is a needed character in the books.
 Whenever Geronimo doesn't agree about anything, only Benjamin's pleading look is needed to make him agree.